The Latest: Judge halts Trump’s effort to block Harvard from hosting international students

-A federal judge on Friday granted a preliminary injunction blocking the Trump administration's efforts to keep Harvard University from hosting international students.
+A federal judge granted a preliminary injunction Friday blocking the Trump administration's efforts to keep Harvard University from hosting international students.

 The order from U.S. District Judge Allison Burroughs preserves the ability of Harvard to host foreign students while the case is decided.
 It marks another victory for the Ivy League school as it challenges multiple government sanctions amid a battle with the White House.